 What’s Your Number?

 Mr. Money Mustache has an excellent post explaining how to easily calculate your annual spending.
 If you’re serious about making it to FI, you really need to know your specific expenses.
-For example, my wife and I are aiming towards annual spending of about $25,000.00 (we’re not quite there yet, but each year we make budget improvements that get us a bit closer to that number).
+For example, my wife and I are aiming towards annual spending of about $25,000.00 (we’re not quite there yet, but each year we carefully track our expenses and make budget improvements that get us a bit closer to that number).
 If our expenses seems small, keep in mind it assumes a paid off house, and absolutely zero dollars per year spent on interest.

 To calculate your number, simply multiply your annual expenses by 25.
 For us, that’s $25,000.00 * 25 = $625,000.00.
 This number represents the total portfolio value needed to passively cover all annual expenses, forever, assuming the 4% rule inferred from the Trinity study.
 Note that this number is NOT the same as net worth: it doesn’t include the value of a primary residence, or other non-income generating assets.